-Online Resources for the Study of
+Online Resources for

 "There is no safer place for a man or a woman who has same-sex attraction

 than in the arms of our Mother, the Church."